 How to create a minimum viable product with an efficient user interface at a low cost

-The concept of the minimum viable product (typically referred to as the MVP) is one of the most important ideas in software development.
+The concept of the minimal viable product (typically referred to as the MVP) is one of the most important ideas in software development.
 The idea is to deliver a product with the minimum number of features necessary to function properly and satisfy users’ needs.

 This approach allows developers to receive feedback from potential users and customers as early in the development process as possible, which helps them avoid spending time and money producing deliverables that customers don’t need.

 Story mapping is an extremely helpful technique in this regard, as it helps developers organize product features and select the ones that are most effective and most important to users.

 Proving new product concepts with an MVP is essential because your idea should be simple enough to produce something tangible within two to three months.
 If your idea is too complicated, it may require significant effort and investment just to determine whether it’s even worth pursuing.